-If an optionee's status as an employee, director or consultant terminates for any reason other than death or disability, the optionee may exercise their vested options within the three month period following the termination.
+If an optionee's status as an employee, director or consultant terminates for any reason other than death or disability, the optionee may exercise their vested options within the 60 day period following the termination.
 In the event the optionee dies while the optionee is an employee, director or consultant of our company, the options vested as of the date of death may be exercised prior to the earlier of their expiration date or 12 months from the date of the optionee's death.
-In the event the optionee becomes disabled while the optionee is an employee, director or consultant of our company, the options vested as of the date of disability may be exercised prior to the earlier of their expiration date or 12 months from the date of the optionee's disability.
+In the event the optionee is an employee, director or consultant of our company, the options vested as of the date of the optionee is an employee, director or consultant of our company, the options vested as of the date of the optionee is an employee, director or consultant of our company, the options vested as of the date of disability may be exercised prior to the earlier of their expiration date or 12 months from the date of the optionee's disability.

-The plan administrator has discretion to provide for acceleration of vesting in connection with a corporate transaction.
+Our board of directors has discretion to provide for acceleration of vesting in connection with a corporate transaction.